branislavjenco/branislavjenco.github.io/about.md

 permalink: /about/
 ---

-Hi.
-I'm a software developer at [Sesam](https://sesam.io/), a data integration company based in Oslo where I'm dividing my time between backend (Python/C++) and frontend (React/Redux).
+Hi!
+I'm a generalist software developer that enjoys learning, solving problems and helping others do the same.
+I like working across the stack, currently working mostly with Python/C++ and Kubernetes on the backend/infra side and React on the frontend side.
+I enjoy mentoring.

+Currently I'm working at [Sesam](https://sesam.io/), where we are building a master data hub that simplifies the process of making up-to-date master data available in a data platform architecture.

 I previously worked as a full-stack developer at [Nornir](https://nornir.io/) in Oslo.
 Before that, I took a summer internship at [CERN](https://home.cern/), where I built a small web application for displaying data about beamlines operating in CERNs North & East Experimental Areas.

-I have a Bachelor degree in Computer Graphics and Visualizations from [Masaryk University](https://www.muni.cz/en) in Brno, Czech Republic.
-Currently I am also studying for a Masters degree at [IFI UiO](https://www.mn.uio.no/ifi/english/) in Oslo.
+I have a masters degree in programming and system architecture from the [Institute of Informatics](https://www.mn.uio.no/ifi/english/) at the University of Oslo and a Bsc. degree in Computer Graphics and Visualizations from [Masaryk University](https://www.muni.cz/en) in Brno, Czech Republic.
 I enjoy solving problems and learning about processing data, state reconciliation, control theory, declarative programming and other random topics.

 This site is where I write about things I've learned, things I find interesting and mistakes I've made.